SaxionMechatronics/smartnav-dataset/docs/deployment.md

 In the 3D viewport, the robot's pose is visible by a moving axes.
 The path that the robot has taken is visualized by a green curve.
 Unlike, the visual SLAM that we discussed earlier, the environment map created by our LiDAR-based algorithm is more dense.
 You can see a map of the places the robot has visited is being generated and updated as the robot explores more area.
 The color of the points in this map is determined by the `intensity` attribute of the that point, which is, the strength of the reflection from that surface.
 It is mainly capture by LiDAR itself and is dependant on the type of surface, angle of incedent, and distance.

 One of the main qualitative measures of how a SLAM algorithm is doing (judging the accuracy), is by looking at the correspondance of the map segments at locations that the robot revisits a location.
-In this demo that run, the robot tranverses a corridor area and comes back at its starting position, and surprusingly, the map does not experience a noticable deviation (the wall surfaces of the new scans almost match the map that was created before).
+In this demo that run, the robot traverses a corridor area and comes back at its starting position, and surprusingly, the map does not experience a noticable deviation (the wall surfaces of the new scans almost match the map that was created before).
 And this is a good indication and FASTLIO, despite being only an Odometry algorithm and not having loop closure mechanism, is pretty competetive in terms of accuracy.

 This map could be even more dense, and we intentionally lowered the density of published map to keep the UI more responsive.
 We will go over the parameters of FASTLIO in a short time.
 But the true map that is being maintained in your computers memory looks more like the right image in below figure.
 This high density is thanks to the dense LiDAR sensor Ouster OS1-128 used in this experiment.
 It is worth noting that this sensitivity to high density map creation is not caused by the FASTLIO and is more of the visualization software (RViz) limitation: